JesusArj/practica-unir-fintech/README.md

-# Repo para EIEC - DevOps - UNIR
+# Repo for EIEC - DevOps - UNIR

-Este repositorio nos servirá para demostrar el uso de Git en la asignatura de EIEC y muchas cosas mas.
+This repository will help us demonstrate the use of Git in the EIEC course and much more.

 ---

-Los comandos del Makefile funcionarán en Linux y MacOS.
-En caso de usar Windows, necesitarás adaptarlos o ejecutarlos en una máquina virtual Linux.
+The commands in the Makefile will work on Linux and macOS.
+If you're using Windows, you'll need to adapt them or run them on a Linux virtual machine.

-## Ejecución
+## Execution

 python3 main.py <filename> <dup>
-  filename: **ruta** al fichero que contiene la lista de palabras, una por línea
+  filename: **path** to the file containing the list of words, one per line
-  dup: **yes|no**, yes para eliminar palabras duplicadas, no para mantener la lista
+  dup: **yes|no**, yes to remove duplicate words, no to keep the list as is